carpentries-incubator/reproducible-publications-quarto/_episodes/01-Project-Setup-Organization/01-introduction.md

 ### Makes it convenient to view and interact with the objects stored in your environment

-RStudio has a very useful “Environment” window available which shows all of the objects that you have stored, including data; scalars, vectors, and matrices; model outputs; etc., along with a summary of the information that is stored in those objects.
+RStudio has a very useful “Environment” window available, which shows all of the objects that you have stored, including data; scalars, vectors, and matrices, model outputs; etc., along with a summary of the information that is stored in those objects.

 ### Makes it easy to set your working directory and access files on your computer